lightning/bolts/02-peer-protocol.md

 other `id` violations occur.

 The `onion-routing-packet` contains an obfuscated list of hops and instructions for each hop along the path.
-It commits to the HTLC by setting the `payment-key` as associated data, i.e., including the `payment-key` in the computation of HMACs.
+It commits to the HTLC by setting the `payment-hash` as associated data, i.e., including the `payment-hash` in the computation of HMACs.
-This prevents replay attacks that'd reuse a previous `onion-routing-packet` with a different `payment-key`.
+This prevents replay attacks that'd reuse a previous `onion-routing-packet` with a different `payment-hash`.

 #### Rationale